 Although we seek to charge all fund families the same revenue-sharing fee rate schedule, in aggregate Morgan Stanley receives significantly more revenue sharing from the families with the largest client fund share holdings at our firm.
 This fact presents a conflict of interest for Morgan Stanley to promote and recommend funds from those fund families rather than funds from families that in aggregate pay us less revenue sharing.
 In addition, since our revenue sharing rates are higher for funds with higher management fees, this fact presents a conflict of interest for us to promote and recommend funds that have higher management fees.
-In order to mitigate these conflicts, Financial Advisors and their Branch Office Managers do not receive additional compensation as a result of revenue-sharing payments received by Morgan Stanley.
-Moreover, for advisory account clients the fees are rebated.
+In order to mitigate this conflict, Sales Representatives and their Branch Office Managers do not receive additional compensation as a result of revenue-sharing payments received by Morgan Stanley.